hbctraining/variant_analysis/lessons/01_data_organization.md

 <img src="../img/ICGC_TCGA_dataset.png" width="800">
 </p>

 As would be expected, due to ethical standards, using the real data requires approval from ICGC and would be difficult to use in a workshop like this where we need to able to distribute the datasets to participants.
-Fortunately, the synthetic datasets are freely availble for use and do not require ICGC approval, so this workshop will be using a single synthetic normal/tumor sample (synthetic dataset 3) which has multiple subclones, enabling detection of lower frequency variants.
+Fortunately, **the synthetic datasets are freely availble for use and do not require ICGC approval**, so this workshop will be using a single synthetic normal/tumor sample (synthetic dataset 3) which has multiple subclones, enabling detection of lower frequency variants.

 In order to expedite our methodologies and minimize resource usage in the O2 computing cluster, **we will just be using the whole exome sequencing (WES) dataset rather than a whole genome sequencing (WGS) dataset**, but all of the methods that we will be using will be applicable to both WES and WGS datasets.

-## Dataset overview

-Describe the samples, provide a schematic of how many samples we have in each group etc Any metadata that we have about these samples would be good to list

 ## Logging into O2